singhankitpratap/singhankitpratap.github.io/_tabs/research.md

 order: 1
 ---
 ## Research Projects
+- [**Secure Algorithms for Vertically Federated Multi-Task Representation Learning**](https://singhankitpratap.github.io/sap_files/isit_pres25.pdf)| **Byzantine robustness, Low Rank Matrix Recovery, Multi-Task Representation Learning**| Relevant paper: [C5, C6](#conference-papers)

+Imagine you want to predict lung disease using chest X-rays collected from different hospitals.
+To protect patient privacy, each hospital trains a model locally and only shares updates.
+However, some hospitals might use unreliable or compromised systems that send incorrect updates.
+These issues, known as Byzantine failures, can harm the overall learning process.

+We developed a method called **Byzantine Resilient Federated Alternating Gradient Descent** that can still train accurate models even when several participants are Byzantine.
+It uses robust statistics and takes advantage of the low-rank structure in the data to learn in a sample efficient way.

+It works for many **low rank matrix recovery problems**.
+One useful example is a **web-based recommender system** that suggests movies to users based on their ratings and reviews.
+Our method also applies to **compressed sensing, used in Magnetic Resonance Imaging to speed up scans**.
+It also reduces training time by allowing **large language models** to be trained faster using **multiple GPUs or servers**.

 - [**Fast Federated Few-Shot Learning**](https://singhankitpratap.github.io/sap_files/icml_pres.pdf)| **PyTorch, Docker, AWS**| [Source code](https://github.com/singhankitpratap/Federated-ByzaltGDmin.git)| Relevant paper: [C4](#conference-papers), [J1](#journal-papers)

 A **Byzantine-resilient** federated algorithm, AltGDmin, for low-dimensional representation learning a.k.a.
 Few-Shot Learning.
 It is **communication-efficient, robust to adversarial attacks**, and guarantees convergence.
 Deployed on **AWS** using **Docker Swarm**, the model achieves high accuracy using `5%` of the data compared to the problem dimension.